KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 What governs the **soul** is **resonance** —
 a deep vibration, not unlike music,
-arising from within the soul’s own field.
+arising from within the soul's own field.

 As the soul moves through
 the **spiral of emanation**,